Hiring a home care aide — what to look for and what to ask

 Hiring a home care aide is like matchmaking.
 You're trying to find someone who will be trustworthy, skilled, kind, and compatible with your parent.
 Someone who will help your parent stay clean and fed and safe.
 Someone your parent will feel comfortable with in intimate moments like bathing.
 Someone who will be reliable, show up on time, and actually do the work.
 Someone whose presence makes your parent's life better, not more stressful.

 The person doesn't have to be perfect.
 But they have to be trustworthy.
 This is someone who will be in your parent's home when you're not there.
 This is someone your parent will be vulnerable with.
 This is someone handling your parent's belongings, their personal care, their safety.
 Get this wrong and you've introduced a risk instead of preventing one.
 Get this right and you've added a real person who cares about your parent to the support network.
+According to AARP, about 53 million Americans provide unpaid care to an adult, and bringing in a paid aide is one of the most effective ways to sustain a caregiving arrangement without burning out the family.

-What to look for in a home care aide
+What to Look for in a Home Care Aide

 Physical capability matters.
 If your parent is large or has significant mobility issues, you need an aide with the physical strength to help.
 A small person might struggle to help someone transfer from chair to walker.
 This isn't about size, it's about whether the aide can do the work.
 Ask about their physical capabilities and be honest about what your parent needs.